junglesta/wherenodoctor/__LAB/chapters/additional-informations.md

 ### Treatment:

 There is no medicine that cures herpes, but it can be controlled with acyclovir (see p.
 373).
 Keep the area clean.
-Do not have sex until all the sores are healed— not even with a condom.
+Do not have sex until all the sores are healed not even with a condom.

 Always wash hands with soap and water after touching the sores.
 Be very careful not to touch the eyes.
 A herpes infection in the eyes can cause blindness.